jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 One of the interviews will be a cultural fit.
 Every company, and even many teams, in my career had their own culture to them.
 Those who meshed with the culture tended to do well.
-Those who didn't mesh tended to struggle.
+Those who didn't mesh tended to feel out of place.

 Likeability goes a long way.
 I can't tell you how many times I was in a candidate evaluation, and the decision to offer or reject reduced to the candidate's likeability.

 Many of us spend more time with our coworkers than we do with our families.
 Some of my closest friends are coworkers I met years and even decades ago.
-We don't become close friends with all of our coworkers, but genuinely liking and respecting each other helps the team gel and work as a unit.
+We don't always become close friends with our coworkers, but genuinely liking and respecting each other helps the team gel and work as a unit.

 No one likes to work with an arrogant jerk even if they are a coding genius.